Lindsay Lohan reveals miscarriage on finale of OWN series

-LOS ANGELES (Reuters) - Actress Lindsay Lohan has revealed she suffered a miscarriage during the filming of Oprah Winfrey’s OWN network documentary series chronicling the former child star’s life after rehab.
+LOS ANGELES, April 21 (Reuters) - Actress Lindsay Lohan has revealed she suffered a miscarriage during the filming of Oprah Winfrey’s OWN network documentary series chronicling the former child star’s life after rehab.

 “No one knows this - and we can finish after this - but I had a miscarriage for those two weeks that I took off,” the 27-year-old actress said in Sunday’s finale of the “Lindsay” series, saying that was the explanation for her missing some of her filming commitments.